shanepask/PurchaseOrderProcessor/documentation/Design Document.md

           description: The PO is invalid or malformed.
 ```
 ## PO Processor Design
-On startup each handler that exists in the assembly or its dependencies will register with the mediator.
+On startup each handler will register.
 The mediator will create a context that each handler will update.
-The mediator iterate through its handlers that accept line items first, then move on to those that only process the context.
+The mediator iterate through the handlers that accept line items first, then move on to those that only process the context.

 The solution will follow the Clean Architecture approach. (https://www.c-sharpcorner.com/article/what-is-clean-architecture/)